YuriyIvon/DatabaseBenchmark/README.md

 **Please note that the tool, in general, is not responsible for index creation and other database configuration tweaks.
 Any settings that can be modified after the table has been created must be controlled by the person responsible for the benchmark.
 Thus, ensure that all indexes and other required settings are in place before running a real benchmark.**

-To speed up sample queries used in this manual, you can create two indexes in each database: one on `Country` column and another on `ItemType` and `OrderDate` columns.
+To speed up sample queries used in this manual, you can create a compound index in each database on `Country` and `OrderDate` columns.
 Alternatively, in SQL Server, you can create a columnstore index instead.

 When everything is ready, a full benchmark can be run.